SuperOfficeDocs/superoffice-docs/user-guide/en/win-client/import/editing-import-descriptions.md

 1. Click the **Save** button.

 1. In the dialog, enter the name you want to give the import description file.
-If you want to overwrite the old import description, provide the new file with the same name and location as the old one.
+To overwrite the old import description, provide the new file with the same name and location as the old one.

 1. Click **Save**.